George Romney Reframed

 This is the first significant re-hang of Romney works at Abbot Hall in more than two decades.
 The Romney display also features early sketchbooks by the artist - thought to be on show for the very first time.

-Born in west Cumbria, Romney was a young cabinet maker who created portraits of local Cumbrian gentry.
+Born in Dalton-in-Furness, Romney was a young cabinet maker who created portraits of local Cumbrian gentry.
 In 1762 he moved to London.
 Leaving his wife and children behind, he pursued a career that saw him rise to become one of the most celebrated and fashionable portraitists of his age.

 Abbot Hall Art Gallery has re-displayed Romney works along with a revealing narrative on the inspiration behind some of the portraits.
 Masterpieces on show include Portrait of Captain Robert Banks (1759-60), and The Four Friends (1796).